vladinator1000/blog/content/blog/design-gpu.md

-## Betting on WebGPU
+## Choosing the graphics API
-GPUs are good at graphics because they excel in parallel computation, but they have been infamously hard to program in a performant way, until now.
-The most used graphics API on the web currently is WebGL.
+If we're going to be running shaders, we need to choose a graphics API.
+GPUs are good at graphics because they excel in parallel computation, but they've been hard to program efficiently on the web.
+The most popular web graphics API at the time of writing is WebGL.
 It's great, widely supported accross browsers.
 Has a vibrant community, a plethora of tooling and content built around it.
 But it comes with limitations:
 - Based on OpenGL ES, which is [deprecated on Apple platforms](https://developer.apple.com/documentation/glkit/opengl_deprecated/).
 - Has [global state](https://webglfundamentals.org/webgl/lessons/resources/webgl-state-diagram.html), making it [hard to debug](https://kangz.net/posts/2016/07/11/lets-do-opengl-archeology/).
 - Doesn't support arbitrary computation with compute shaders.